ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iot/README.md

 **Return result via smart.lastResponse state**

-The response needs to be send within 200ms in the state "smart.lastResponse" and can be a simple text string or a JSON object.
+The response needs to be sent within 200ms in the state "smart.lastResponse" and can be a simple text string or a JSON object.
-If it is a text string then this text will be send as response to the skill. if the text is a JSON object then the following keys can be used:
+If it is a text string then this text will be sent as response to the skill. if the text is a JSON object then the following keys can be used:
 * **responseText** needs to contain the text to return to Amazon
 * **shouldEndSession** is a boolean and controls if the session will be closed after the response was spoken or stays open to accept another voice input.

-**Return result via message to iot instance**
+**Return result via the message to iot instance**

 The iot instance also accepts a message with the name "alexaCustomResponse" containing the key "response" with an object that can contain the keys **responseText** and **shouldEndSession** as described above.
 There will be no response from the iot instance to the message!